jamulussoftware/jamuluswebsite/wiki/en/en-Hardware-Setup.md

 Success with Jamulus is partially dependent on the quality of your audio device / sound card.
 Some built-in sound cards will not have low enough latency, or good enough hardware, to work properly.
 Please see this list of [known good hardware](Sound-Devices).

-## Points to note about inputs

-- If you want to connect 2 or more sources (eg voice + synth + guitar), it is important to note that Jamulus currently handles only input 2 channels (L/R).
-So the hardware being used must provide a mixed-down stereo output to Jamulus.
-- Audio interfaces generally output a mixed signal on their analog output, but separate signals (1 per source) on their digital output (USB/Firewire/Thunderbolt).
-- Mixers generally only output mixed-down signals on their analog output.
-- Mixers with USB/Firewire/Thunderbolt generally output mixed-down signal on their **analog** output AND separate signals only (no mixed-down signal) on their **digital** output.
-- A few Mixers with USB/Firewire/Thunderbolt will either send **only** a mixed down signal to the **digital** output (small/budget mixers), or else also ADD a stereo mix-down signal to the separate signals on the digital output.

-_(Thanks to [pcar75](https://github.com/pcar75) for this information)_

 ## Example Setups

 Setting up hardware usually burns down to 4 points, although each setup is different.